syncfusion-content/javascript-docs/js/TreeGrid/Editing.md

 ## Delete confirmation message

 Delete confirmation message is used to get the confirmation from the user before delete the record.
-This confirmation message can be enabled by setting [showDeleteConfirmDailog](/api/js/ejtreegrid#members:editsettings-showdeleteconfirmdialog "editSettings.showDeleteConfirmDailog") property as `true`.
+This confirmation message can be enabled by setting [showDeleteConfirmDialog](/api/js/ejtreegrid#members:editsettings-showdeleteconfirmdialog "editSettings.showDeleteConfirmDialog") property as `true`.

 The following code snippet explains how to enable delete confirmation message in tree grid.